-3.1 The purpose of this engagement is for Atlantic Cultivation to launch a fully functional licensed cannabis production facility in St. John's Newfoundland.
+3.1 The purpose of this engagement is for Atlantic Cultivation to launch a fully functional licensed cannabis production facility in Mount Pearl Newfoundland and Labrador.
 Atlantic Cultivation currently has an application in process with Health Canada and the Office of Medical Cannabis under the Access to Cannabis for Medical Purposes Regulations to become a Licensed Producer of cannabis in Canada.